Asking yourself what questions should I ask in a feedback form?

 Not only do you get access to surveys, polls, and templates, but WPForms Pro comes with some other really effective small business tools for your website’s forms like:

-- Order Forms: Take payment over your forms in multiple ways using the popular payment service providers Stripe or PayPal.
+- Order Forms: Take payment over your forms in multiple ways using the popular payment service providers Stripe, Square, or PayPal.

 - Secure Forms: Protect your customer survey forms with different anti-spam options including custom captcha, hCaptcha, or Google reCAPTCHA v2 and v3.